Learn what Error -6189, 816 is and what to do if you see it in QuickBooks Desktop.

 Here’s how to get your QuickBooks Desktop multi-user network up and running again.

-- Select the button above to download the QBRefresher installation file.
-Save the file somewhere you can easily find it, like your Downloads folder or your Windows desktop.
+- Download the QuickBooks Tool Hub file.
+Save the file somewhere you can easily find it (like your Downloads folder or your Windows desktop).

 Sometimes your whole system needs a full reset.
 Follow these steps in order.

 - Restart your server computer (the one hosting your company files).

 Important: Where is your company file hosted?

 If you use one of our affiliated Intuit Hosting Providers or another cloud service to host your company files, contact them for help restarting the service.